jfear/larval_gonad_docs/content/docs/scrnaseq_prep/cell_selection/_index.md

 While the fraction of reads per cell is still ~60%.
 While this method is less *ad hoc* than V2 force, results are not appreciably better.

+#### DropletUtils
+>Lun ATL, Riesenfeld S, Andrews T, Dao T, Gomes T, participants in the 1st Human Cell Atlas Jamboree, Marioni JC (2019).
+“EmptyDrops: distinguishing cells from empty droplets in droplet-based single-cell RNA sequencing data.”
+Genome Biol., 20, 63. doi: 10.1186/s13059-019-1662-y.

+The third-party packages `dropletUtils` has a function to call empty cells `emptyDrops`.
+This function takes the raw counts table and models each cell against the ambient background.
+The majority of cells should be empty, so `dropletUtils` is identifying non-empty cells that devaite from this background population.

 {{< tabs "summary stats" >}}